thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 ## What is Big-O Notation?

-[Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation) is how developers discuss the complexity of an algorithm as a way to understand how fast a program will run given it's input.
+[Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation) is a method of describing the complexity of an algorithm in terms of time (ie the speed) and space (ie the memory footprint).
+Big-O notation helps describe the relative efficiency as a function of the size of the input.
 Big-O notation deals with the **worst** case scenario for the algorithm.
 In other words, if the program **may** run quickly, but there is a chance it could take a long time given some input, then the Big-O runtime will deal with the longer case.

-To put it yet another way, Big-O runtime deals with [asymptotic approximations](https://en.wikipedia.org/wiki/Asymptotic_analysis) of the complexity of the algorithm (http://mathworld.wolfram.com/Asymptotic.html).
+To put it yet another way, Big-O runtime deals with [asymptotic approximations](https://en.wikipedia.org/wiki/Asymptotic_analysis) of the complexity of the algorithm.
 It tends to care much more about how complex a program is when the input size is very large because that is typically when the performance matters the most.

 Watch [this video on asymptotic complexity from CS50](https://www.youtube.com/watch?v=iOq5kSKqeR4).